epfl-dlab/transformers-CFG/README.md

 # 🤗 Transformers-CFG

->  Transformers-CFG is a fork of the Hugging Face Transformers library adding support for CFG-based Grammar-Constrained Generation methods.
->  The library is trying to keep up-to-date with the main branch of the 🤗 Transformers library.
->  The library tries to offer a compatible interface to llama-cpp project.
+Transformers-CFG is a fork of the Hugging Face Transformers library adding support for *Context-Free Grammar based Constrained Generation* methods.
+The library is trying to keep up-to-date with the main branch of the 🤗 Transformers library.
+The library tries to offer a compatible interface to llama-cpp project.

 ## Installation